floodfx/liveviewjs/apps/liveviewjs.com/docs/11-js-commands/add-remove-class.md

     attached to.
   - `time` - The time (in milliseconds) over which to apply the transition options.
 Defaults to 200
-  - `transition` - The string of classes to apply before adding the classes, or a 3-tuple containing the transition class, the class to apply to start the transition, and the class to apply to end the transition. e.g. ["ease-out duration-300", "opacity-0", "opacity-100"]
+  - `transition` - The string of classes to apply before adding the classes, or a 3-tuple containing the transition class, the class to apply to start the transition, and the class to apply to end the transition. e.g.,  ["ease-out duration-300", "opacity-0", "opacity-100"]

 Examples